Woodpecker: Anatomy

-Woodpeckers possess many sophisticated shock-absorption mechanisms that help protect them from head injury.
-Micro-CT scans show that plate-like spongy bones are in the skull with an uneven distribution, highly accumulated in the forehead and occiput but not in other regions.
+Woodpeckers have sophisticated shock-absorption mechanisms to help protect their heads from injury.
+Micro-CT scans show that plate-like spongy bones are unevenly distributed in the skull, highly accumulated in the forehead and occiput but not in other regions.
 Along with the long hyoid bone "safety belt" the woodpecker has uneven beak lengths which drastically reduce strains when compared to equal length.
-Models have shown that pecking force is changed to strain energy and stored into the body at around 99% absorption while 1% is in the head.
-The head also has many factors that reduce strain to the brain and small portions of energy are dissipated into the form of heat; therefore the pecks are always intermittent.
-Others dispute shock-absorption in the head (which reduces the force of pecking) but instead point to adaptations within the brain itself.
+Models have shown that pecking force is shifted into the body at around 99% absorption while only 1% is in the head.
+The head has other factors that reduce strain to the brain: small portions of energy are dissipated in the form of heat, therefore the pecks are always intermittent.
+Others dispute shock-absorption by the head (which reduces pecking force) but instead point to adaptations within the brain itself.

 Tau protein accumulation is associated with chronic traumatic encephalopathy (CTE), and thus has been studied in sports where athletes suffer repeated concussions.
-Tau is important as it helps hold together and stabilize brain neurons.
-Woodpeckers' brains share similarities to humans with CTE showing most build-up in the frontal and temporal lobes of the brain.
+Tau helps hold together and stabilize brain neurons.
+Woodpecker brains share similarities to humans with CTE showing most build-up in the frontal and temporal lobes of the brain.
 It is not yet known whether these accumulations are pathological or the result of behavioral changes.
 More research is being done on the subject and the woodpecker is a suitable animal model to study.
-The orientation of the brain within the skull increases the area of contact when pecking to reduce stress on the brain, and their small size helps, given the acceleration speeds.
+The orientation of the brain within the skull increases the area of contact when pecking, to reduce stress on the brain and their small size helps, given the acceleration speeds.

 Mechanical properties

 Straight-line trajectory was theorized to be the reason why woodpeckers do not injure themselves, since centripetal forces were the cause of concussion, but they do not always peck in straight lines, so they produce and resist centripetal forces.
 Laboratory tests show that the woodpeckers' cranial bone produces a significantly higher Young's modulus and ultimate strength scores compared to other birds its size.
-The cranial bone has a high bone mineral density with plate-like structures that are thick with high numbers of trabeculae that are spaced closely together which all may lead to lower deformation while pecking.
+The cranial bone has a high bone mineral density with plate-like structures that are thick with high numbers of trabeculae spaced closely together which all may lead to lower deformation while pecking.

 The jaw apparatus was studied, looking into its cushioning effects.
-When comparing the same impact to the beak and to the forehead, the forehead experiences an impact force 1.72 times that of the beak, due to the contact time being 3.25 ms in the forehead and 4.9 ms in the beak.
+When comparing the same impact to the beak and to the forehead, the forehead experiences an impact force 1.72 times that of the beak, due to the contact time of 3.25 ms in the forehead and 4.9 ms in the beak.
 This is impulse momentum where impulse is the integral of force over time.
 The quadrate bone and joints play an important role in extending impact time, which decreases impact load to brain tissue.